CSE/CIS Placement Exam

 - Variables, types, expressions, and assignment statements

 - Fundamental or built-in types for working with integer-, real-, Boolean-, character-, and text-string-valued data

 - Simple input from a keyboard or a file, and simple output to a monitor or a file

 - Conditional control structures such as "if" and "if-else"

 Students are asked to write, as a paper-and-pencil exercise, short programs or program segments.
 Students may write their answers using any programming language they know well.
 However, experience shows that students who know only the BASIC programming language, or its visual variants, often are not well prepared for the CSE Placement Exam.

 Write a program, in a programming language of your choice, that repeatedly prompts a user to input a positive integer value.
 At any point, if the user enters 0 or a negative integer value, then the program should print the minimum of all of the positive integer values entered by the user, and then terminate execution.
 For example, if a user enters the values 4 13 8 11 2 66 5 0, then the program should report that the smallest of the positive values entered is 2.
 Program output should include appropriate user-friendly headings.

-The CSE 2221 placement test is administered through the Testing Center.
-Please visit their website to sign up for a time.
+Please e-mail to request online access.
 Once the test is completed, it is graded by a faculty member and an advisor will email you the result as soon as it is available.
 It can take around 2 weeks for a result.